-Reports: CVS To Buy Health Insurer Aetna For $69 Billion
+CVS To Buy Health Insurer Aetna For $69 Billion

-CVS is preparing to buy the health insurance giant Aetna for $69 billion, according to multiple news reports citing anonymous sources with knowledge of the deal.
+CVS is preparing to buy the health insurance giant Aetna for $69 billion, the companies say.

 The acquisition, which has been reportedly in talks for months, would be one of the largest such mergers in the history of health care.
 It would combine CVS Health Corp, which has more than 9,000 pharmacy stores and more than 1,000 walk-in clinics, with an insurance company that covers more than 22 million members.

-CVS reportedly will pay $207 in cash and stock for each Aetna share, reflecting a 29 percent premium over Aetna's share price on Oct.
+In a press release Sunday, CVS says it will pay $207 for each share in cash and stock, reflecting a 29 percent premium over Aetna's share price on Oct.
 25, The Associated Press reports.
 (Oct.
 25 is the last day not affected by talk of the sale; on the 26th, The Wall Street Journal reported on CVS and Aetna's acquisition talks.)

+The companies say, "This transaction fills an unmet need in the current health care system and presents a unique opportunity to redefine access to high-quality care in lower cost, local settings — whether in the community, at home, or through digital tools."

 In October, Amanda Starc, associate professor of strategy at Northwestern's Kellogg School of Management, spoke with NPR about the implications of any deal between CVS and Aetna.